Team Services | TFS 2017 | TFS 2015 | TFS 2013

 If your name isn't listed in the capacity view, you need to be added as a team member.

 Related Scrum notes

 Setting capacity and estimating remaining work for each task provides you with the tools you need to track the amount of work and resources you have allocated sprint over sprint.
 You can learn more about working with your Scrum tools from these topics:

-Customize the pick list of activities or discipline (TFS only)
+Customize the pick list of activities or discipline